markjbrown/cosmos-db-design-patterns/event-sourcing/README.md

 dotnet --list-runtimes
 ```

-As you may have multiple versions of the runtime installed, make sure that .NET components with versions that start with 6.0 appear as part of the output.
+As you may have multiple versions of the runtime installed, make sure that .NET components with versions that start with 6.0 or higher appear as part of the output.

 Next, check the version of Azure Functions Core Tools with this command: